 As a single proprietor, you have to register your online business name first with the DTI before you register with the BIR.

-Good thing, it's easy and quick to apply for DTI business registration online through the Business Name Registration System (BNRS).
+Good thing it's easy and quick to apply for DTI online registration for online sellers through the Business Name Registration System (BNRS).
 For the requirements and steps, check out this DTI business registration guide.

 After you've secured a certification from the DTI, you can now register your online business with the BIR.

-To register your online business with the BIR, you may personally do it at the Revenue District Office (RDO) with jurisdiction over the area where you live or do it via the NewBizReg portal.
+To register your online business with the BIR, you may personally do it at the Revenue District Office (RDO) with jurisdiction over the area where you live or via the NewBizReg portal.
+Here’s how to get your Certificate of Registration from the BIR: